North Wales Equitable Distribution

-Family Lawyers Provide Effective and Smart Representation to Clients Through the North Wales Equitable Distribution Process
+Family Lawyers Provide Effective and Smart Representation to Clients Through the PA Equitable Distribution Process

 Whether or not children are involved, when two spouses have amassed assets during a marriage, dividing those assets in divorce often becomes complicated and contentious.
 Division of assets in divorce requires either a court order or a property settlement agreement between you and your former spouse that comprehensively determines who will retain ownership of all marital property.
 Pennsylvania is an equitable distribution state, as opposed to community property states, which means that asset division is focused on a fair division, rather than one that is exactly equal.
 Depending upon the complexity of the pool of marital property involved, reaching agreement can require obtaining asset valuations and changing the legal title to various assets.